qlands/onadata/install.md

 If you are installing OnaData in an Ubuntu server (for example at AWS) you may need to change the IP address and port:

+    cd /opt/onadata/src/onadata
     python manage.py runserver x.x.x.x:port_number

-Please not that for AWS you need to enable the port in the security profiles.
+Please not that for AWS you would need to enable the port in the security profiles.

 ## compile api docs
     cd docs